1Dimitrios3/chatbot/README.md

 2. Alternatively, you can input your OpenAI API key via the /enterKey route on the app.

 3. The project uses ChromaDB for managing document embeddings.
 Ensure that the CHROMA_STORAGE_PATH environment variable is set correctly to avoid stale storage issues.
+4. In case you encounter an issue with stale cache where the chat is not responding properly about pdf files try updating the CHROMA_STORAGE_PATH env key.

 ## Backend Setup